SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/redirect.md

 ## Step 2: Get the transaction status

-Finally you need to make a `GET` request towards Swedbank Pay with the `paymentID` received in the first step, which will return the purchase result.
+Finally you need to make a `GET` request towards Swedbank Pay with the `id` of the payment received in the first step, which will return the purchase result.

 {:.code-header}
 **Request**